 Who We Are - The Long Ride

 The Long Ride is a group of individuals who participate in this charity event for many reasons.
-The main reason is to help make a difference in the lives of others by raising awareness of prostate cancer in all communities.
+The main reason is to help make a difference in their lives and the lives of others by joining in this event structured to raise awareness of prostate cancer in all communities.

 You may know how ride a motorcycle, but do you really know the feeling of traveling for days with a group of other motorcycle riders?
 The whole atmosphere is different.
 When a motorcycle pulls into a new town, eyes turn toward it (you've seen it).
 But, when a group of motorcycle riders thunder into town, all attention within a half-mile focuses on the riders.

 People are inspired by the freedom represented in these riders.
 The locals come from all over just to look at the bikes and chat with you, not strangers for long.
 You can be one of them.

 All you have to do is choose to make this real and join the Long Ride.
 Live this dream.
 Many people never understand 'rider' culture and the freedom riding a motorcycle across Australia gives you.
 Experience this culture and make a huge difference in your life, join the Long Ride and help our men and women help themselves.

 Each night we stay in a different town; each day we see different sights in magnificent locations, meet new people and most important of all make new friends.
 This is the real thing, life on the road, without the dangers that follow a solo rider.
 Anyone can ride a bike, but this is a chance to make a difference in your life and in others.

 Chris introduced the concept of the Long Ride as he was nearing compulsory retirement from the RAAF at age 55 in 2004.
 Since then he has run 9 successful Long Rides across Australia involving countless people.
 The Long Ride is a ride you should try to do even if just for yourself if not for others.
 You will meet some extraordinary people who will be friends for life.
 You will also interact with people across Australia who readily welcome you into their communities.